Storage effect: Buffered population growth

 A population can decline when environmental conditions worsen and when competition intensifies.
 If a species cannot limit the impact of competition in a hostile environment, its population will crash, and it will become locally extinct.
 Marvelously, in nature organisms are often able to slow down the rate of population decline in a hostile environment by alleviating the impact of competition.
-In so doing, they are able to set up a lower limit on the rate of their population decline.
+In doing so, they are able to set up a lower limit on the rate of their population decline.
 This phenomenon is called "buffered population growth", which occurs under a variety of situations.
 Under the temporal storage effect, it can be accomplished by the adults of a species having long life spans, which are relatively unaffected by environmental stressors.
 For example, an adult tree is unlikely to be killed by a few weeks of drought or a single night of freezing temperatures, whereas a seedling may not survive these conditions.
 Even if all seedlings are killed by bad environmental conditions, the long-lived adults are able to keep the overall population from crashing.
 Moreover, the adults usually adopt strategies such as dormancy or hibernation under a hostile environment, which make them less sensitive to competition, and allows them to buffer against the double blades of the hostile environment and competition from their rivals.
 For a different example, buffered population growth is attained by annual plants with a persistent seed bank.
 Thanks to these long-lived seeds, the entire population cannot be destroyed by a single bad year.
 Moreover, the seeds stay dormant under unfavorable environmental conditions, avoiding direct competition with rivals who are favored by the same environment, and thus diminish the impact of competition in bad years.
 There are some temporal situations in which buffered population growth is not expected to occur.
 Namely, when multiple generations do not overlap (such as Labord's chameleon) or when adults have a high mortality rate (such as many aquatic insects, or some populations of the Eastern Fence Lizard), buffered growth does not occur.
 Under the spatial storage effect, buffered population growth is generally automatic, because the effects of a detrimental microhabitat will only be experienced by individuals in that area, rather than the population as a whole.